UMR-CNRM/PHYEX/docs/CodingNorms.md

 |Local         | I (not IS) | Z (not ZS) | G (not GS)  | Y (not YS, YP) | TZ               |
 |Loop control  | J (not JP) | -          | -           | -              | -                |

-Regarding array-syntax, code is written using array-syntax in the main branch and in mesonh specific branches based on the GPU branch, using array-syntax with mnh\_expand directives in the GPU branch, using DO loops in arome specific branches based on the GPU branch.
+Regarding array-syntax, code is written using array-syntax in the legacy main branch, using array-syntax with mnh\_expand directives in the master branch and in mesonh specific branches based on the master branch, using DO loops in arome specific branches based on the master branch.
 If in doubt, check what is done in other routines in the branch you are working in.
 Be carrefull when using the mnh\_expand directives, code must respect some constraints:

   - parenthesis after array variables are mandatory (no A=B+C, but A(:,:)=B(:,:)+C(:,:))